 The findings?
 For starters, gluten-containing grains had ATI levels that were as much as 100-fold higher than gluten-free foods!
 And, the researchers found that processing and baking gluten-containing foods wasn’t enough to reduce the bioactivity of their ATIs (in other words, even after cooking wheat to smithereens, it was still a potent activator of innate immunity).
 Not only that, but the worst offender of all was specifically modern wheat (bred to be hexaploid, or containing six sets of chromosomes), which had much higher ATI bioactivity than ancient wheat varieties like Emmer and Einkorn.
 (This could help explain why wheat has become such a problem food in recent times, whereas early wheat-eating cultures—who were consuming types of wheat that were much different than what fills our modern grocery stores—didn’t seem to have the same epidemic of wheat-related health problems industrialized nations face today.)

 On top of confirming that modern wheat is unusually high in ATIs, this study showed that consumption of those ATIs induced intestinal immune cell infiltration and activation, as well as the release of inflammatory mediators (this mostly took place in the colon, followed by the ileum, followed by the duodenum).
-Basically, ATIs from gluten-containing grains (most importantly, at levels found in a normal gluten-containing diet!) were able to resist intestinal proteases and heat and trigger low-level intestinal inflammation.
+Basically, ATIs from gluten-containing grains (most importantly, at levels found in a normal gluten-containing diet!) were able to resist intestinal proteases (our digestive enzymes), acid and heat and trigger low-level intestinal inflammation.

 Will everyone in the world respond negatively to wheat?
 Wheat is not a nutritious food (vegetables and fruit have far, far more vitamins, minerals, and phythochemicals, plus just as much fiber, all for lower glycemic load and calories) but we can’t definitely claim that wheat is bad for every one.
 However, the number of people who should steer clear from wheat and other gluten-containing grains is probably much higher than the 1 in 100 people with true celiac disease (see Gluten Cross-Reactivity: How your body can still think you’re eating gluten even after giving it up.).
 And, as more research continues to pour in, our understanding of the impact of wheat on human health will only become clearer.